The application deadline for Summer 2021 is open! 40 applicants will be accepted.

-The MERIT program is the KCI's premier technology-focused professional development program.
-MERIT is a research-based, educator development program designed to help teachers bolster their curriculum with technology-enhanced learning activities to motivate, challenge and inspire the diverse learners and leaders of the future.
+The MERIT (Making Education Relevant through Innovative Teaching) program has been KCI's premier professional learning program.
+MERIT is a research-based, educator development program designed to help teachers bolster their curriculum with new teaching methodologies and technology-enhanced learning activities to motivate, challenge and inspire the diverse learners and leaders of the future.

 MERIT is a year-long program that starts each spring, includes a two-week intensive summer institute, and continues with follow-up classes in the fall and winter quarters.

 MERIT is for any teacher or educational leader who wants to bring what you do to a new level, working with other dynamic educators to focus on technology’s possibilities with creativity, collaboration, and critical thinking.